gfarnadi/gfarnadi.github.io/courses/MLW2022/project.md

 **Alternatively**: You could decide to participate in this open challenge: ML Reproducibility Challenge 2020.
 Let me know as soon as possible if you are interested in this.

-**Study plan**: (1 upload per team) Please submit a one-page summary of your proposed research question and study to [Gradescope](https://www.gradescope.com/courses/301346).
-I will meet with each group to discuss study plans during the lecture of **October 25**.
+**Study plan**: (1 upload per team) Please submit a one-page summary of your proposed research question and study to [Gradescope](https://www.gradescope.ca/courses/6006).
+I will meet with each group to discuss study plans during the lecture of **March 2, 2022**.
 I will send you a schedule the day before.
 We will probably only have about 15 minutes so please make sure that your study plan is clear and precise.
 You may also include questions that you would like us to discuss at the end of the document.

 **The group report**: (1 upload per team) Your report must contain a description of the question you are trying to answer, a clear description of the model/algorithm you are studying, a survey of related work which proper references, an empirical section that reports your results, and a conclusion that summarizes your findings and (if pertinent) highlights possible future directions of investigation.
 Your report should be no longer than 10 pages in length (plus references) for pairs or 13 pages (plus references) for teams of three.